 I had the hardest time finding a gingham tutorial online that made sense to me.
 So in the end, I drew it out on paper and figured it out for myself.

-There may be several ways to paint a gingham finish, but this is the one I used.
+There may be several methods for how to paint a gingham pattern finish, but this is the one I used.

 Stain blocking primer

 White chalk paint or craft paint (I used Annie Sloan Pure White)

 Dark chalk paint or craft paint in your choice of colors (I used Annie Sloan Graphite)

 Narrow tape (I used washi tape)

 How to Paint Gingham:

 Prime the knobs if they are old or previously stained (especially a red-tinted stain like cherry or mahogany).

 Paint the entire knob with the white paint.
 Allow to dry.